WAC 182-513-1620 Tailored Supports for Older Adults (TSOA) - Presumptive Eligibility (PE).

 - The medicaid agency or the agency's designee sends written notice as described in WAC 182-518-0010 when PE for TSOA is approved or denied.

-- A person may receive only one PE period within a consecutive twenty-four-month period.
+- A person may receive services under presumptive eligibility only once within a twenty-four-month period.

 - If the department of social and health services establishes a waitlist for TSOA services under WAC 388-106-1975, PE does not apply.